taocpp/config/README.md

 This library is still under heavy development and not very well documented...

 ...however it generally works, and test coverage and error messages are not too bad.

-To compile the tests and examples it requires [taocpp/json] checked out next to it.

 ## Introduction